mynodebtc/mynode/SYSTEM_NOTES.md

 Various restrictions and behaviors of myNode and the various applications are documented below.

+## General
+- Not all applications can be enabled at once on most hardware.
+It will overload the system resources and cause unstable behavior.
+If this happens, try disabling some applications.
+Some examples of this are:
+-- Applications crashing, especially Bitcoin, and it will appear like blocks are lost and need to be re-synced -- The Bitcoin log may show numerous "RPC Work Queue" errors -- Electrum may stop syncing at a specific block until the device is rebooted.

 ## Thunderhub

 - When Thunderhub is first installed, logging in will be disabled.
 You must either change your password or log out and log back in of the the myNode UI before using Thunderhub.
 At that point, Thunderhub will use the same password as myNode.